 Honestly, I can’t remember the last time I bought a gift bag – at least not for a kid’s present.
 Each birthday brings at least a dozen more bags, so after tossing out the torn or crumpled ones, the rest go into this handy organizer in our craft room/guest room closet.
 The clear pockets make it easy to see how many gift bags I have, and it’s easy to organize them into categories (girls/boys/occasion/theme) if I want to.

 The pockets are also perfect for small sheets of wrapping paper, gift tags, and tissue paper.

-3. Organize Christmas Wrapping Paper and Bags Separately
+3. Organize Christmas Wrapping Paper and Gift Bags Under the Bed

 Every year I bought more bags and tags that I didn’t need because everything was hidden in different parts of the house.

 Then I found this under-bed wrapping paper organizer, and I’m thrilled with how much it holds!
 Since taking this photo, I’ve added more rolls of wrapping paper and gift bags and everything fits quite well.